 including work on MeerKAT, IAXO and the HIRAX experiment.
 We will consider candidates with a range of interests related to cosmology, gravity and high energy theory, with an emphasis on research within Fast Radio Burst cosmology/astrophysics, intensity mapping, multi-messenger astrophysics, effective field theory and using Machine Learning techniques in physics and astrophysics.
 Applicants must have a track record of accomplishment

 The appointment must comply with the University’s approved policies, procedures and practices for the postdoctoral sector, and is subject to the rules and approval of the University of Cape Town and the National Research Foundation of South Africa.

-The appointment is for two years at the outset, with a possible extension of one year.
+The appointment is for two years at the outset, with a possible extension of one year subject to satisfactory progress.
 A PhD in Physics, Applied Mathematics or Astronomy is required.
 Postdoctoral experience is a bonus, however the candidate needs to be within 5 years from the date of PhD at the start of the position and may not have held a full-time permanent academic or professional post.
-The value of the fellowship is R230 000, and it is tax-free.
-Equipment and travel funding are available.

-Interested candidates should send a CV, a research proposal (2-3 pages), and arrange for three letters of recommendation to be sent to melissa.largier[AT]uct.ac.za by February 16th, 2020.
-Please use the following format in the subject line : YOURNAME, SARChI postdoc 2020.
-Applications will be considered from that date until the position is filled.
-The position is available immediately.
+Interested candidates should send a CV, a research proposal (2-3 pages), and arrange for three letters of recommendation to be sent to melissa.largier[AT]uct.ac.za.
+Please use the following format in the subject line: YOURNAME, Postdoc 2021.
+Screening of candidates will start in April 2021 and will continue until the positions are filled.
 Any queries can be sent to Melissa at melissa.largier[AT]uct.ac.za.
-Eligible and complete applications will be considered by members of the HEPCAT group.

 The University of Cape Town reserves the right to: